 AI in Procurement

-AI (artificial intelligence) increases performance, lowers vendor risk, and decreases costs in procurement operations.
+There are many areas where AI can be beneficial to back-office operations.
+AI increases performance, lowers vendor risk, and decreases costs in procurement operations.
 Here are some key areas where procurement practitioners can utilize AI to make a significant impact on their operations:

 Demand Forecasting